Amex Platinum Cardholders: Are you missing out by not using Amex Fine Hotels & Resorts?

-Signing-up for credit cards through partner links earns us a commission.
-Here’s our full Advertising Policy.
+Signing up for credit cards through partner links earns us a commission.
+Terms apply to the offers listed on this page.
+Here’s our full advertising policy: How we make money.

-Why Consider AMEX Fine Hotels & Resorts?
+Why consider Amex Fine Hotels & Resorts?

 - Early check-in (if available)